 Other law reform options

 There are perhaps better law reform options.
 We have the ALRC for major inquiries, and the state equivalents.
 Parliamentary inquiries are another option, with their reports often better than is indicated by the quality of their inquiry processes.
-ARITA has put up law reform platforms of its own initiative, although not now for some time, and it and other such bodies, including the Law Council, have their particular perspectives, particularly in tax reform.
+ARITA has put up law reform platforms of its own initiative, and it and other such bodies, including the Law Council, have their particular perspectives, particularly in tax reform.
 Academics and others will offer their views in their books and other writings.

 Other jurisdictions refer matters to an expert select committee, of professionals and academics, with recent examples from NZ and Singapore.
-A good model recently came from the UK, with academia, the professional bodies and the relevant ASIC equivalent working together on a law reform report.
-The level of collegiality between those bodies, at least in my area of interest, would not allow that.
+A good model recently came from the UK, with academia, the professional bodies and the relevant ASIC equivalent working together on a litigation funding report.
+The level of collegiality in Australia between the local equivalents, at least in my area of interest, would not allow that.

 Then there is government itself.
 When CAMAC was being abolished, the government said that it had good enough internal expertise within Treasury and other departments instead.
 Recent law reform processes from Treasury may have borne that out.
 Treasury formulates a proposal, then consults closely in order to test it and then refine it.
 Submissions are usually fulsome, if reactive and narrow.